khalilyasserkhalil068/Face-Recognition-System/README.md

 * 🧑 Face Recognition and identification
 * 📸 Works with images and video streams
 * ⚡ Fast and efficient processing
-* 🧠 قابل للتطوير وإضافة مميزات تانية بسهولة
+* 🧠 Easily extendable with additional features

 ---